Sample roll-out

 - Next-cycle verification will run a larger sample (500+ rolls at a fixed target) to compute a statistically meaningful Yeet Dice house-edge figure.

 - The verification gap is a data-publication issue at Yeet, not a fairness issue.
-The HMAC-SHA256 mechanism reproduces correctly regardless of which house-edge target the brand has calibrated to.
+The HMAC-SHA256 mechanism reproduces correctly regardless of which house-edge target Yeet has calibrated to.

 Honest framing: we do not know Yeet Dice's exact house edge from this cycle's data.
 We will fill the gap in the next cycle.
 Until then, treat the Yeet Dice expected return as "industry-cluster typical" rather than "verified at X percent".